linear-b/gitstream/docs/automations/generate-pr-description/README.md

 !!! info "Configuration Description"
     Conditions (all must be true):

-    * A PR is created
+    * A PR is created or has commits added to it.

     Automation Actions: